 The following paragraphs are summaries of some of the ongoing research projects in my laboratory.

 Determining overall ecological patterns driving microbial speciation

 My laboratory has been interested in the overall mechanisms that drive bacterial speciation.
 Specifically we are using both abiotic and biotic measurements, to predict models of infection, colonization, and persistence in our squid-Vibrio model.
-We have begun to utilize computational approaches to predict how bacteria are capable of adapting not only to new host species, but also to different environments over large geographical distances.
+Working with Drs.
+Enrico Pontelli and Joe Song (NMSU, Computer Sciences), Dr. Michaela Buenneman (Geography), and Dr. Christine Laney (UTEP, we are combining computational and GIS approaches to predict how bacteria are capable of adapting not only to new host species, but also to different environments over large geographical distances.
 By building these interconnecting networks, we hope to provide a more detailed picture of how bacterial infections are spread throughout the world, a phenomenon that is highly dependent upon bacterial adaptation.

 Experimental Evolution of Vibrio bacteria